 1. Get Married and Stay That Way

-The single worst thing you can have happen to you financially is to get divorced.
+The single worst thing you can have to happen to you financially is to get divorced.
 Not only do you lose half of your assets, but a typical physician usually loses a huge chunk of their income for at least a few years afterward.
 Staying single isn’t a bad second choice, and two don’t live as cheaply as one (they do live as cheaply as 1.4 however), but studies generally show that married people are happier, are wealthier, and live longer than single people.
-One house, one spouse, happy wife, happy life and all that.
+One house, one spouse, a happy wife, happy life, and all that.
 We all know people who are financially mismatched.
 A spendthrift spouse has prevented many a high-earning, frugal investor from becoming financially secure.

 2. Make a High Salary

 People often like to downplay the impact that a high salary has on your personal finances.
 While it is true that a high-earner can be just as broke as a low-earner, the fact remains that those with high salaries are far more likely to build real wealth and enjoy financial freedom.
-In many respects, doctors have already won the money game by virtue of their high salary.
-They have a number of factors working against them, but don’t discount this big advantage, even for a modestly paid physician.
+In many respects, doctors have already won the money game by virtue of their high salaries.
+They have a number of factors working against them but don’t discount this big advantage, even for a modestly paid physician.

 Likewise, don’t discount the benefit of being a doctor making $500K a year instead of $150K a year.
 While both are nice salaries, they’re really not in the same class with respect to spending power and eventual wealth accumulation.
 Even within your life, whatever it may be, you have significant control over your salary.
-It may require you to move to another city, work longer hours, or take more call, but income provides the raw material with which to build wealth, and boosting it never hurts.
+It may require you to move to another city, work longer hours, or take more calls, but income provides the raw material with which to build wealth, and boosting it never hurts.

 3. Ensure Career Longevity

 More important than your peak earnings, is how long you can maintain them.
 Longevity is a buzzword in my burnout-inducing field of Emergency Medicine.
 While busting your tail for 15 years for $350K a year is one option, it turns out that working for $200K for 30 years is a far better option for many reasons.
-You earn more money for one, and pay less in taxes despite earning more money.
+You earn more money for one and pay less in taxes despite earning more money.
 You also leave more time for your money to compound, and less time on which you need to live on it (enabling you to spend more in each year of retirement.)
 You also end up with a much larger social security benefit.
 Figure out what you want to do most days for the rest of your productive life.
 If it is something you would do for free, so much the better.
 But even if you are like most of us, and wouldn’t practice medicine for free, practicing it in a way that ensures your career will last as long as possible will help build wealth.